neintendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: This script creates an empty file called "hello".

 5-execute: This script adds the execute permission to the file "hello".

+6-multiple_permissions: This script adds execute permission to the owner and the group owner, and read permission to other users, to the file "hello".